 It is helpful to start by looking for keywords that sound good before starting to combine and alter them.
 You can test a whole bunch of practical naming tools on the NameRobot website for free: you will find Synonyms, the Languages tool, Rhymes and much more.

-If you like the ideas you get there, you can advance to the even more sophisticated name-generators (fee-based) which combine and change your keywords and suggest naming ideas or create fantasy names at the click of a mouse.
+If you like the ideas you get there, you can advance to the even more sophisticated name generators which combine and change your keywords and suggest naming ideas or create fantasy names at the click of a mouse.

-No matter what kind of name you choose: in-depth online research, as well as a Domain Check and Trademark Check are required to avoid taking any unnecessary risks with the law.
+No matter what kind of name you choose: in-depth online research, as well as a Domain Check and Trademark Check, are required to avoid taking any unnecessary risks with the law.
 This applies even more for fantasy names than when you choose your own name as a business name.
-For a quick check, enter your desired name into a internet search engine in at least one variation.
+For a quick check, enter your desired name into an internet search engine in at least a few variations.

-A German florist who wants to name his business "Rosenkavalier" ("rose cavalier"), for example, would be wise to do a Google search with this name.
+A German florist who wants to name his business "Rosenkavalier" ("The Knight of the Rose"), for example, would be wise to do an internet search with this name.
 After looking at the first few pages he will find out that there are already several shops named after the famous opera.
 In this kind of situation, you will either have to amend the name, add something to it, or discard it altogether.
 You can also simply use the super search engine to check multiple search engines at once with one click.

-If the internet search does not reveal any direct competitors with your name however, then it is best to continue with the Domain Check: are many domains with this name already taken by someone else?
+If the internet search does not reveal any direct competitors with your name however, then it is best to continue with the domain search: are many domains with this name already taken by someone else?
 If this is the case, are these people competitors or just someone who happens to have decided on the same name from a different branch of trade?

 The fastest way to find this out is with the free, speedy Domain Check provided by NameRobot.
 It can find out many domain extensions and their occupancy for your name with just one single click at once.
 You can click on possible matches and are lead directly to the page in question.

-Furthermore, you can search in online directories, Yellow Pages and online trading databases.
-When the Domain Check is done, all that is left to do is to check whether your choice or a similar name is already registered as a trademark.
+Finally, all that is left to do is to check whether your choice or a similar name is already registered as a trademark.
 An initial overview of identical names is supplied by NameRobot's Trademark Check.
 If you want to take a closer look at your name, go to NameScore name-checking.

 Renaming an existing company

-In general, the rules for finding a name for a new business also apply to finding a new name for an existing company.
+In general, the rules for finding a name for a new business name also apply to find a new name for an existing company.
 A new name might be necessary when a company broadens its range or when it merges with a different business.
-However, there a a few more factors to consider than with a new start-up:
+However, there a few more factors to consider than with a new start-up:

 Existing employees, customers and suppliers have to get used to the new name.
 Therefore, it is important to communicate plausible reasons for why you had to change the name of your existing company.
-Otherwise, no matter how original, or even the suitable, the new name is, it might be swept off the table because people "think it's stupid" or regard the name change as "unnecessary".
+Otherwise, no matter how original or suitable the new name is, it might be swept off the table because people "think it's stupid" or regard the name change as "unnecessary".

 Register with NameRobot now and find your perfect company name - with our various smart name generators.
 For more information on finding company names, read the article business naming checklist and, of course, the other articles in this section.